nvieira-mcgill/alala/docs/index.rst

      >>> j_stack.adjust_astrometry()

-When this is called, you can then re-do PSF photometry.
-In practice, almost nothing is gained from doing so, as the solution obtained by ``astrometry.net`` is already quite accurate.
+One can then re-do PSF photometry.
+In practice, almost nothing is gained, as the solution obtained by ``astrometry.net`` is already quite accurate.

-Finally, note that PSF_photometry() can take a while for images which contain many sources.
+Finally, note that ``PSF_photometry()`` can take a while for images which contain many sources.
 For example, the function requires ~ 1000 s to complete for an image with ~ 10 000 sources, **on irulan**.
 Speed will of course vary from machine to machine, but do not be surprised if this part of the analysis takes ~ an order of magnitude more time than the astrometry.

 --------------------------------------------------------